How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 How Do You Clean a Sauna?

-Here’s an effective cleaning routine to keep your sauna looking and feeling its best.
+Here is an effective cleaning routine to keep your sauna looking and feeling its best.

 Gather Your Cleaning Supplies